gsoules/AvantRelationships/README.md

 * Adds a **Cover Image** tab on the admin item Edit page.
 * Displays **Item Relationship Groups** below the item's metadata on the public and admin Show pages.
 * Displays a **Visualization Preview** on the on the public and admin Show pages for an item that has relationships.
+* Adds **Relationships Filtering Options** to the bottom of the admin Advanced Search page.

 To learn about the features provided by the AvantRelationships plugin, see the following topics on the [Digital Archive] website:
 * [Viewing Relationships]